peter88213/novelyst_retablex/docs/de/usage.md

 ## Launch the exporter

-- Start the export from the main-Menü: **Export > Beziehungstabellen-Export**.
+- Beginn the export from the main-Menü: **Exportieren > Beziehungstabellen-Exportieren**.
 A submenu opens.

-### "Beziehungstabellen-Export" Submenu entries
+### "Beziehungstabellen-Exportieren" Submenu entries

-- *csv* -- Export a comma-separated file, utf-8 encoded.
+- *csv* -- Exportieren a comma-separated file, utf-8 encoded.
-- *csv (Excel)* -- Export a tab-separated file, utf-16 encoded.
+- *csv (Excel)* -- Exportieren a tab-separated file, utf-16 encoded.

 ---